juliuskrah/graphql-demo/README.md

 }
 ```

-We receive this in the `ProductService`:
+We retrieve this in the `ProductService`:

 ```kotlin
 @Service(DgsConstants.PRODUCT.TYPE_NAME)